Jadefra/Turn-a-mockup-into-a-website-with-HTML-CSS/README.md

 - The code is valid for W3C HTML and CSS validators.
 - The mockup is compatible with the latest versions of Google Chrome and Mozilla Firefox.
 - The code complies with W3C validators (HTML and CSS).

+# Skills
+- Integrate content according to a model
+- Implement a responsive interface